-For those who own a MacBook Pro and are looking for extra ports, check out the best USB-C hubs for MacBook Pro and the best USB Type-C accessories and cables to go with it.
+For those who own a MacBook and are looking for extra ports, check out the best USB-C hubs for MacBook and the best docking stations for MacBook.
 You’ll find that Dell’s XPS line and other recently announced laptops now come with Thunderbolt 4 connectivity, and if you’re looking to make the most of the new connection, we’ve put together a brief explainer about the latest charging standard below.

 What is Thunderbolt 4?

 Thunderbolt 4 is an upgraded cable connection interface from Intel capable of powering your devices, transferring data, and transferring video to an external monitor all at once — all with just one port.

 Thunderbolt 4 is compatible with plenty of connections including DisplayPort, PCle and USB 4.0.
 Better yet, it is backward compatible with previous versions of Thunderbolt and connects via USB Type-C.